-- Sense of belonging: People managers (-7.0) Individual contributors (-0.6) - Productivity: People managers (-9.4) Individual contributors (+14.8) - Managing stress and anxiety: People managers (+12.8) Individual contributors (+17.7)
+- Sense of belonging: People managers (-7.0) compared with individual contributors (-0.6) - Productivity: People managers (-9.4) compared with individual contributors (+14.8) - Managing stress and anxiety: People managers (+12.8) compared with individual contributors (+17.7)

 In the remote work world, the role of the manager has shifted from gatekeeper to coach and social connector.
 Social ties are more difficult to build and maintain in a digital-first workplace.
 Add to this the fact that middle managers were already challenged, in that moving from an individual contributor to a manager position is hard work and requires an entirely new skill set.
 Organizations need to devote time and resources to providing people managers with new tools to enable them to coach and connect with their teams.